Promo code MOMSDAY applied for 25% off!Offer ends 05/11/2026

 • Some reciprocity options for already licensed agents from other states.

-For those searching for the easiest real estate license state, Rhode Island checks all the boxes.
+For those searching for the easiest real estate license state, Rhode Island checks all the boxes — start with our Rhode Island real estate exam prep and you’ll be ready fast.

 4. New Hampshire